Mega Man: Mega Man Legends

 Beginning on the PlayStation in 1997, a 3D action game series called Mega Man Legends was created to take advantage of the console's advanced graphics hardware.
 The Legends series is set thousands of years in the future, where the world is covered by immense bodies of water, and humanity as we know it is extinct.
 In its place, Carbons, artificial humans, roam what was left of the world.
 The story follows Mega Man (Rock) Volnutt, a relic hunter called a "Digger" who scavenges various ruins throughout the world in search of refractor shards that can be mined and traded as currency.
 Mega Man Legends brings the gameplay into 3D and is an action-adventure game with third-person shooting role-playing elements.

 The Legends series was left on a cliffhanger, with only two main games and a spin-off starring mainstay antagonist Tron Bonne before being discontinued.
 A continuation to the Legends series has become an oft-requested game among many Capcom and Mega Man fans, as Mega Man Legends 2 ended with a cliffhanger that received criticism from both fans and critics.
 A third game was once under development for the Nintendo 3DS, but on July 17, 2011, Capcom canceled the project, saying it did not meet certain requirements.
 This decision was met with criticism from fans and gaming news outlets.

-Despite the many years since the last new release in the series, various characters from the Legends series consistently appear in Capcom cross-over games such as Marvel vs. Capcom, and the Servbot characters have become iconic within the Capcom community, making many cameo appearances in non-Mega Man games, including Dead Rising and as part of the outfit obtained via achievements in Lost Planet 2.
+Despite many years having passed since the last new release in the series, various characters from the Legends series consistently appear in Capcom cross-over games such as Marvel vs. Capcom, and the Servbot characters have become iconic within the Capcom community, making many cameo appearances in non-Mega Man games, including Dead Rising and as part of the outfit obtained via achievements in Lost Planet 2.